AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios_uikit.md

 ## Prerequisites

 - Xcode 9.0 or later.
-- Two iOS devices running iOS 8.0 or later
+- Two iOS devices running iOS 8.0 or later.
 - - A computer that can access the Internet.

     Ensure that no firewall is deployed in your network environment, otherwise the project fails.

+- A physical device to run your app on.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project.